daisvke/bomberman/README.md

 ## Description

 * The player’s goal is to collect all the collectible bombs present on the map, then to escape from the revealed pipe with minimal movement.
-* At every move the current number of movements is displayed on the window.
+* At each move the current number of movements is updated on the window.
 * Ennemy patrols cause the player to lose in case of contact.
 * Collectibles include :<br />
 <img src="/screenshots/item-speed.png" /> Speed = allows the player to move faster<br />